HermanL02/WarwickUniversity-Notes/202404/Script.md

 ## WeChat Market Place
 According to the latest data of Chinese instant message apps, WeChat ranked the top, which has over 1 billion daily active users.
 The second one is QQ, which has over 300 million daily active users.
 It is also a Tencent product.
 The third one would be Ding Talk app, which has less than 100 million, and it is more likely to be a Slack type organizational and administration app.
 We may observe that WeChat has a dominant role in China.
 ## WeChat vs. Privacy
 However, there are some concerns.
-Does WeChat comply the privacy requirements?
-How There is always an issue for Chinese people
+Does WeChat comply to the privacy requirements?
+First, I will reference some reports of WeChat
 ### Other Apps
 ### Using VPN